tejgokani/TermiBase/README.md

 pip uninstall termibase
 ```

-## 📝 License
+## License

-MIT License - see LICENSE file for details
+TermiBase is **source-available**.

-## 🤝 Contributing
+You are free to use and study the code, but modification and redistribution

-Contributions welcome!
-Please feel free to submit a Pull Request.
+are not permitted without explicit permission.

 ## 🙏 Acknowledgments